Grazing fundamentals EDGE

 - Managing with fire: The role of prescribed fire in pastoral land management.

 Rangeland management courses are run on stations, to suit station schedules and are free of charge.
-For more information contact Matthew Fletcher, Department of Agriculture and Food Western Australia, phone 08 9166 4019.
+For more information contact Matthew Fletcher, Department of Primary Industries and Regional Development, phone 08 9166 4019.